Nissan Sylphy: Renault Samsung SM3

+Safety

-Second generation (G11; 2005)
+Second generation (G11/G15; 2005)

 The second-generation model was launched at the 2005 Tokyo Motor Show.
 It uses an extended version of the B platform shared with the C11 Tiida and L10 Livina.
 Interior space is larger due to its enlarged wheelbase (2,700 mm) and the biggest boot (504 liters) in its class.
 In Japan, it replaced the Nissan Sunny (B15) and the previous Bluebird Sylphy as Nissan's compact sedan.

 The Bluebird Sylphy uses the same engine as the Nissan Tiida/Versa/Latio, which is the 1.5-litre HR15DE engine and the all-new 2.0-litre MR20DE engine.
 The 2.0-litre version uses Nissan's Xtronic CVT.

 Starting from 2008, the Bluebird Sylphy was also available for overseas markets as the Nissan Sylphy.
 The Sylphy was sold in China from 2006 to 2018 under the Sylphy Classic name.
 In terms of styling, the Chinese variant had amber turn signals on the front compared to clear ones sold in international markets.
 The rear was the same style as international variants until 2008 where it was given a facelift for 2009.
 The rear was given new taillights as well as an extra fog lamp on the bottom of the rear bumper.
 Trim levels consisted of the 1.6XE, 2.0XE, 2.0XL, 2.0XV and 2.0XV Navi.
 Engine and gearbox options consisted of the 1.6-liter HR16DE and the 2.0-litre MR20DE paired to a 5-speed manual, 4-speed automatic, or a CVT gearbox.
 Production for the Classic Sylphy ended in late 2018 after a shortened 2019 model year was produced.
 The G11 generation Sylphy was rebadged by Dongfeng and engineered into an electric vehicle starting from 2018, with the model renamed to E11K under the Junfeng electric car sub-brand.
 The E11K is available with a 451 km range 60.43 kW battery and a 405km range 57.757 kW battery as of 2022.
 Styling-wise, the E11K still retains the exterior styling of the 2009 to 2018 Nissan Bluebird Sylphy; it remained in production with no further facelifts as of late 2022.